 Zelle What’s the Catch?

-In order to use Zelle you, and whoever is getting the money, both have to be setup and using Zelle.
+In order to use Zelle you, and whomever is getting the money, both have to be setup and using Zelle.
 I can’t use Zelle to send money to my mom because she uses a credit union from work that isn’t a Zelle partner, and she certainly doesn’t have Zelle on her phone.
 None of the big Colorado credit unions like Bellco Credit Union, Public Service Credit Union, or Elevations Credit Union currently support Zelle.
 If you try and use Zelle to send money to someone who doesn’t have Zelle, they actually get an email with a link to setup Zelle.
-If they don’t signup for Zelle within a certain amount of time then, the transfer is cancelled and you get your money back.
+If they don’t sign up for Zelle within a certain amount of time then, the transfer is cancelled, and you get your money back.

 The way around not having the right bank is to link a debit card from a non-Zelle supporting bank or credit union to the standalone Zelle app.
 My mom isn’t going to do this, of course, but if you have friends with Zelle and you want to play ball without opening a new bank account, this is how you do it.
 This brings us to the second catch.